foundriesio/docs/source/reference-manual/testing/fiotest.rst

 Creating Custom Tests
 ---------------------

-The fiotest_ project provides a good starting point and example of how to do device testing.
+The fiotest_ project provides a good starting point and an example of how to do device testing.

 .. _fiotest:
    https://github.com/foundriesio/fiotest